ska-sa/katsdpsigproc/doc/accel/testing.rst

 To write a test function, give it two extra arguments, which will be the context and command queue (you can call them anything as they are passed positionally).
 Then decorate the test with :func:`.device_test`.
-Here's a simple example test for the :class:`Multiply` operation we've developed in previous sections.
+Here's a simple example test for the :class:`!Multiply` operation we've developed in previous sections.

 .. code:: python